gvwilson/thirdbit/_posts/2013/2013-07-17-biological-computing-user-stories.md

 </ol>
 <p>Example tasks Sam needs to do:</p>
 <ol>
-  <li>Experimental design (what happens in data driven science), controls, pre-processing (if genomes: assembly), post-processing...(e.g so many mappers, so many tools which one, which one???)</li>
+  <li>Experimental design (what happens in data driven science), controls, pre-processing (if genomes: assembly), post-processing… (e.g so many mappers, so many tools which one, which one???)</li>
   <li>Resource management (CPU, storage needs, backup, compression options, etc)</li>
   <li>Manipulation of the retrieved sequences;</li>
   <li>Analysis of sequences by retrieving the conserved regions and identifying SNPs;</li>